 If your business is facing financial hardship and you would like to access additional help in meeting your financial obligations please see the below websites:

 For free, independent and confidential financial counselling advice:

+The national JobKeeper and JobSeeker Programs have been extended.
+Find out more information for employers and employees and sole traders and other entities.
 Here are some resources to provide advice and support to your business:

 There are a range of resources available to help support your business operations during COVID-19.